 USA: Oregon west of the Cascade crest; California, particularly in the Sierra Nevada but also in a few areas in the Coast Ranges; south nearly to the Mexican border (M.P.
 Frankis, pers. comm.
 1998.12).
 Habitat montane, dry, open forests at 0-2300 m (Kral 1993).

 See Pinus ponderosa for an interactive distribution map.

-The largest volume, 143.5 m3, is found in the Lovitt tree, which grows at an undisclosed location in California.
-It has a 253 cm dbh and is 72.2 meters tall (Michael Taylor email 2009.10.17).
-The tallest tree, which is also the tallest known specimen of Pinus, occurs in the Myers Creek drainage of Siskiyou National Forest, Oregon; discovered on 2011.01.03 by Michael Taylor and Mario Vaden, it has a laser-determined height of 81.69 meters.
+This species hosts both the largest and tallest specimens of Pinus.
+The largest volume, 152.9 m3, is found in a tree discovered in 2014 in Eldorado National Forest, California (Michael Taylor e-mail 2014.08.14).
+The tallest tree occurs in the Myers Creek drainage of Siskiyou National Forest, Oregon; discovered on 2011.01.03 by Michael Taylor and Mario Vaden, it has a laser-determined height of 81.69 meters.
 Another, nearby tree is 81.67 meters tall.
 Other notable trees include: